 Another part of understanding narcolepsy is that it can mimic ADHD, pyschiatric, and neurological disorders.
 Excessive daytime sleepiness, hallucinations, and sleep paralysis are some symptoms of narcolepsy.
 Cataplexy is unique and one of the more noticeable symptoms of this sleep disorder.
 This is where a person is fully awake though they have a sudden loss of muscle tone, that is usually triggered by some type of emotion.

 Prana Health has substantial experience and specializes in evaluating and treating adult or pediatric narcoleptic patients.
 We perform multiple sleep latency tests and we can order CSF hypocretin, when required.
 There are a wide variety of medications that can be used for treatment, but we will help evaluate which is best suited for you or your child.

 Difficulty With CPAP

 Remember that with time, practice and appropriate follow-up, CPAPs work for almost every patient.
-If you’re struggling to make yours work, please contact us right away.
-We want to help you get a better night’s sleep, and that means more than just diagnosing your condition; we want to help you treat it, so that you can get back to feeling like yourself.
-Don’t suffer in silence; tell us what’s going on so that we can help!
+If you’re struggling to make yours work, or not getting a better night of sleep with it, we want to help you.
+Prana Health will help you get back to feeling like yourself.
+Don’t suffer in silence; tell us what’s going on so that we can help.